-Fair Value Measurements
+Investments and Fair Value Measurements

-OAAF reports required types of financial instruments in accordance with fair value accounting standards.
-These standards require an entity to maximize the use of observable inputs (such as quoted prices in active markets) and minimize the use of unobservable inputs (such as appraisals or valuation techniques) to determine fair value.
+OAAF repots investments and other required types of financial instruments in accordance with the fair value measurement accounting standards.
+These standards require an entity to maximize the use of observable inputs (such as quoted prices in active markets) and minimize the use of unobservable inputs (such as appraisals) to determine fair value.
+Recurring fair value measurements are OAAF's investments.
+Non-recurring measurements are OAAF's pledge receivable.
+Fair value standards also require OAAF to classify financial instruments into a three-level hierarchy, based on the priority of inputs used to value instruments.
 Instruments measured and reported at fair value are classified and disclosed in one of the following categories:

 Level 1 - Quoted prices are available in active markets for identical instruments as of the reporting date.
 Instruments which are generally included in this category include listed equity and debt securities publicly traded on a stock exchange.
+As of March 31, 2016 and 2015, respectively, OAAF had \$851,802 and 876,000 of investments (money market funds) measured and reported at fair value that were categorized as Level 1.

 Level 2 - Pricing inputs are other than quoted prices in active markets, which are either directly or indirectly observable as of the reporting date, and fair value is determined through the use of models or other valuation methodologies.
+OAAF had no instruments measured and reported at fair value that were categorized as Level 2 as of March 31, 2016 and 2015.

 Level 3 - Pricing inputs are unobservable for the instrument and include situations where there is little, if any, market activity for the instrument.
 The inputs into the determination of fair value require significant management judgment or estimation.
+OAAF had no instruments measured and reported at fair value that were categorized as Level 3 as of March 31, 2016 and 2015.